hmnn-lab/rival700-python_matlab/README.md

 # SteelSeries Rival 700 Haptic Control

-This repository contains a Python script (steelseries_buzz.py) to control the haptic feedback (buzz) of the SteelSeries Rival 700 mouse via USB.
-It allows you to trigger various buzz patterns with a customizable delay, replicating functionality originally implemented in a C++ project.
+This repository contains a Python script (steelseries_vibration.py) to control the haptic feedback (vibration) of the SteelSeries Rival 700 mouse via USB.
+It allows you to trigger various vibration patterns with a customizable delay, replicating functionality originally implemented in a C++ project.

 ## Features
-- Supports all buzz patterns from the original SteelSeriesControl project (e.g., "Buzz", "Strong", "Pulse").
+- Supports all tactile patterns from the original SteelSeriesControl project (e.g., "Buzz", "Strong", "Pulse").
-- Accepts numeric buzz values (0–127) for custom effects.
+- Accepts numeric vibration values (0–127) for custom effects.
-- Configurable delay before triggering the buzz (in milliseconds).
+- Configurable delay before triggering the vibration (in milliseconds).
 - Pure Python implementation using pyusb for USB communication.

 ## Prerequisites